Green Montana

 Green Montana is a Belgian rapper, born June 15, 1993, in Verviers.
 Active since 2015, he gained visibility when rapper Booba signed him to his label 92i Records in 2019.
-The artist has so far released 2 Albums and 3 EP's.
-He has various collaborations with rappers Booba, SDM, Koba LaD, Isha or OldPee of 13 Block group.
+The artist has so far released 3 albums and 5 EP's.
+He has various collaborations with rappers Booba, SDM, Koba LaD, and Isha or OldPee of 13 Block group.